Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

 Direct analysis of the LassoDA could be complicated.
 Instead, we consider a one-to-one transformation of the Markov chain underlying LassoDA.
 The transformation simplifies the problem in two ways: (1) it makes the non-log-concave target of LassoDA log-concave, and (2) it simplifies the transition kernel.

 Next, we make precise the notion of transformation of a Markov chain.
-For simplicity of notation, given a Markov chain with state space $\Omega$, we define a \textbf{Markov chain triple} as the composite of its target distribution $\pi$, its starting distribution $\nu$, and its transition kernel $\mathcal{P}$, denoted as $(\nu, \mathcal{P}, \pi)$.
-For any bijective measurable function $T: \Omega \rightarrow \Omega'$, we denote the \textbf{$T$-transformed Markov chain} of $\Psi$ by $\Psi_T$.
+For simplicity of notation, given a Markov chain with state space $\Omega$, we define a \textit{Markov chain triple} as the composite of its target distribution $\pi$, its starting distribution $\nu$, and its transition kernel $\mathcal{P}$, denoted as $(\nu, \mathcal{P}, \pi)$.
+For any bijective measurable function $T: \Omega \rightarrow \Omega'$, we denote the \textit{$T$-transformed Markov chain} of $\Psi$ by $\Psi_T$.
 If $\Psi$ is the Markov chain triple $(\nu, \mathcal{P}, \pi)$, then $\Psi_T$ is the triple ($\nu_T$,$\mathcal{P}_T$,$\pi_T$) satisfying

 where $\delta_a$ is the Dirac measure centered at $a$, and $T_{\#}\pi$ is the push-forward measure of $\pi$ by $T$.
-Additionally, we call $\pi_T$ and $\mathcal{P}_T$ the \textbf{$T$-transformed target distribution} and \textbf{$T$-transformed transition kernel}, respectively.
-Intuitively, the idea underlying the $T$-transformed Markov chain is to view the original Markov chain from a parameter space transformed by $T$.
+We call $\pi_T$ and $\mathcal{P}_T$ the \textit{$T$-transformed target distribution} and \textit{$T$-transformed transition kernel}, respectively.
 To validate the analysis under a transformed Markov chain, we establish the equivalence of the mixing time under one-to-one transformation in the following lemma.